 Reason #2: Using Disparate Intent Solutions Isn’t Effective

 The seemingly simple solution is to aggregate multiple intent data feeds and/or solutions, which is much easier said than done.
-In theory, stitching together several intent data feeds will provide the breadth of online research coverage and signal accuracy required to gain comprehensive account intelligence that can drive successful GTM strategies.
+Combining multiple intent feeds should provide research coverage and signal accuracy for comprehensive account intelligence.

 However, this is nearly impossible to do manually.
 The varying range of derivation methods and evaluation models makes comparing data feeds incredibly time consuming.
 Not only does this waste resources but you also likely won’t be able to digest disparate feeds, synthesize them into useable intelligence, and act on them before they’re no longer relevant.
 If your team tries to do this manually, you’re going to struggle to: